Scripts, Results & Referrals

 For certain medications e.g. restricted medications such as painkillers

-If you have not seen a doctor within the last 3 months.
+if you have not had a face to face consultation within the last 12 months.

-Electronic prescribing is now available.
-The doctor can send a link to a QR code token to your nominated phone.
-This can be taken to the pharmacy for dispensing.
-Tokens for repeat prescriptions are sent to you by the dispensing pharmacist.
+Electronic prescribing is available.
+The doctor will send a link to a QR code to your nominated phone or email.
+YOu then take or send this to a pharmacy for dispensing.
+Tokens for repeat prescriptions are provided to you by the dispensing pharmacist.
 Take a screenshot of your token if you do not want to save the SMS link message.
 See the government website for more information about digital prescriptions.

 We do not post prescriptions or referrals .

-It is illegal for our doctors to back date referrals so we cannot do this.
+It is illegal for our doctors to back date referrals so please do not request this.

-At the time the referral is made by the doctor clarify with your doctor approximately how long it will be before the results are returned to the practice and the method that you will receive the results.
+At the time the referral is made clarify with your doctor approximately how long it will take for results, and how you will receive the results.
 It is always best to receive the results from the doctor who has arranged the investigation as they understand your clinical situation.

 It is your responsibility to check you have received your results and to make an appointment to discuss them with your doctor if you are advised to do so.